meta-flutter/meta-flutter/README.md

 _Updates_:

+* Long Term Support (LTS) - 10 March, 2022
+  To qualify as LTS everything that is downloaded by the build needs to go through the Download (DL) Directory.
+This allows rebuilding any of the recipes when any one of the public repositories are no longer available.
+One of the key benefits aside from LTS, is that the build time is nearly cut in half.
+No longer is the Flutter SDK/Engine source being pulled from the internet on every build.
+Only when the DL directory is clean.
+  This approach is accomplished using a pre-process step on the .gclient and DEPS file via scripts/gclient_bitbake.py.
+This step generates the baseline flutter-engine-${FLUTTER_SDK_TAG}.inc file.
+This eliminates a dependency on depot_tools and gclient.
+On a 48-core machine build times with a clean DL folder is ~10 minutes.
+For a do_cleansstate + do_build with a populated DL folder, build time is ~3 minutes.
+Prior to this feature, build times for the later was ~6 minutes.

+  All source uris are now explicitly defined in conf/include/flutter-engine_${FLUTTER_SDK_TAG}.inc.
+  This enables everything to get cached to the DL folder.

+  The CIPD CLI tool that is used to download the CIPD packages is built from luci-go source (infra), opposed to using the cipd shell wrapper (performs unsolicited network I/O) in depot_tools.

+  The top level FLUTTER_SDK_TAG default value is defined in conf/include/flutter-common.inc.
+This can still be overriden using local.conf.

+  If there is a Flutter SDK tag you want to build that is not present under conf/include, then you need to copy scripts/gclient_bitbake.py to the root of your Flutter source tree, and run it.
+  This will generate an .inc file needs to be renamed/named per the desired pattern of `flutter-engine-${FLUTTER_SDK_TAG}.inc`, and then copied to conf/include.

+  You are welcome to submit a PR with your new and thoroughly tested `flutter-engine-${FLUTTER_SDK_TAG}.inc` file.

+  The 2.10.3 inc file has about eight line additional beyond what the script generates.
+One is to indicate the tag is LTS compliant: `FLUTTER_ENGINE_LTS = "1"`.
+The others relate to downloading pre-built Dart SDK artifacts.

 * FLUTTER_CHANNEL support has been deprecated

 * FLUTTER_SDK_TAG - New approach.
 Allows locking SDK and Engine to specific commit hash.